ml-archive/nodes-php-nemid/README.md

 # Nem-id integration

 A PHP Laravel library for using the Danish NemID for authenticating a user.

+I'm sure it can be used easily without laravel also.
+Feel free to contribute to improvements

 ### The library supports:
   - Preparing the parameters for the applet